It’s happening! Christmas is literally upon us, and once again I’m dredging up this post so we can talk about getting a puppy for Christmas.

 Sorry, not sorry, this stuff just has to be said.
 If you think it’s a good idea to stuff a brand-new puppy into a box and let children squeal and scream at it with excitement, think again.

-If you are thinking about getting a Great Dane puppy for Christmas, ask yourself the following questions:
+If you are considering getting a new pet for Christmas, ask yourself the following questions:

-- Do you know how to train a puppy?
-Like, REALLY train it, properly and thoroughly?
+• Do you know how to train a puppy?
+Train it, properly and thoroughly?

-- Are you willing to accept that even at 45 lbs a Dane puppy is still VERY MUCH a baby and will get up in the middle of the night?
+• Are you willing to accept that even at 45 lbs a giant breed puppy is still VERY MUCH a baby and will get up in the middle of the night?

 I say all of this with a bit of humor, but so much of it is true.